AsifMinar/WakeOnLAN/README.md

 ## Testing
 - Ensure the target PC has WOL enabled.
-- Run the program on the same network as the target PC.
+- Run on the same network as the target PC.
-- Enter a valid MAC address and check if the PC powers on.
+- Enter a valid MAC address and verify the PC powers on.
-- Test with invalid MAC addresses to see error handling.
+- Test invalid MAC addresses for error handling.

 ## Limitations
-- Supports IPv4 broadcast (`255.255.255.255`) on port 9.
+- Uses IPv4 broadcast (`255.255.255.255`) on port 9.
-- Requires root privileges on some systems for broadcasting.
+- Linux may require `sudo`; Windows may need admin rights.
-- Assumes ASCII input for MAC addresses.
+- Supports MAC format `XX:XX:XX:XX:XX:XX` only.